|

 disorder instead of trauma.
 In the Dutch outpatient mental health care

-were special treatment teams for women to which mainly patients were
+were special treatment teams for women to which mainly clients were

 referred who were raped, sexually absused or mistreated.
 I was an advisor